Constraint satisfaction problems for reducts of homogeneous graphs: Polymorphisms over Henson graphs

 \begin{lemma} Let $\Gamma$ be a reduct of $(H_n, E)$.
 Then the following are equivalent: \begin{itemize} \item[(1)] $\End(\Gamma)= \overline{\Aut(H_n, E)}$. \item[(2)] $E$ and $N$ have primitive positive definitions in $\Gamma$. \item[(3)] $E$, $N$, and $\neq$ have primitive positive definitions in $\Gamma$. \end{itemize} \end{lemma} \begin{proof} Since $E$ and $N$ are orbits of pairs with respect to $\Aut(H_n,E)$, the implication from (1) to (2) is an immediate consequence of Theorem~\ref{conf:thm:inv-pol} and Lemma~\ref{lem:arity-reduction}.
 For the implication from (2) to (3), it is enough to observe that the primitive positive formula $\exists z (E(x,z) \wedge N(y,z))$ defines $x \neq y$.
 Finally, the implication from (3) to (1) follows from the homogeneity of $(H_n,E)$. \end{proof}

 Before moving on to binary polymorphisms, we observe the following corollary of Proposition~\ref{prop:redendo}, first mentioned in~\cite{RandomReducts}.

-\begin{cor} For every $n\geq 3$, the permutation group $\Aut(H_n,E)$ is a maximal closed subgroup of the full symmetric group on $H_n$, i.e., every closed subgroup of the full symmetric group containing $\Aut(H_n,E)$ either equals $\Aut(H_n,E)$ or the full symmetric group. \end{cor} \begin{proof} The closure $\overline{G}$ of any permutation group $G\supseteq \Aut(H_n,E)$ in the set of all unary functions on $H_n$ is a {closed transformation monoid, i.e., a topologically closed monoid of unary functions,} and hence the {monoid of endomorphisms} of a reduct of $(H_n,E)$ (cf.~for example~\cite{RandomMinOps}).
-By Proposition~\ref{prop:redendo}, it either contains a function whose image induces an independent set, or it equals $\overline{\Aut(H_n,E)}$.
-In the first case, it is easy to see that $G$ equals the full symmetric group, and in the latter case, $G=\Aut(H_n,E)$. \end{proof}
+\begin{cor} For every $n\geq 3$, the permutation group $\Aut(H_n,E)$ is a maximal closed subgroup of the full symmetric group on $H_n$, i.e., every closed subgroup of the full symmetric group containing $\Aut(H_n,E)$ either equals $\Aut(H_n,E)$ or the full symmetric group. \end{cor} \begin{proof} Let $G\supseteq \Aut(H_n,E)$ be a closed subgroup of the full symmetric group on $H_n$.
+Its closure $\overline{G}$ in the set of all unary functions on $H_n$ is a closed transformation monoid, i.e., a topologically closed monoid of unary functions, and hence the monoid of endomorphisms of a reduct of $(H_n,E)$ (cf.~for example~\cite{RandomMinOps}).
+By Proposition~\ref{prop:redendo}, $\overline{G}$ either contains a function $e$ whose image induces an independent set, or it equals $\overline{\Aut(H_n,E)}$.
+In the latter case, $G=\Aut(H_n,E)$, and in the first case we prove that $G$ equals the full symmetric group.
+Since $G$ is closed in the full symmetric group, it suffices to prove that for every $k \geq 1$ and all $s,t \in H_n^k$ there exists an element of $G$ which sends $s$ to $t$.
+Since $e \in \overline{G}$, there exists a $\beta \in G$ such that $e$ and $\beta$ agree on the tuples $s$ and $t$, and consequently $\beta$ sends the two tuples into independent sets.
+By the homogeneity of $(H_n,E)$, we have that $\beta(s)$ and $\beta(t)$ lie in the same orbit of $G$, and hence so do $s$ and $t$. \end{proof}

-We remark that the automorphism group of the {random} graph has five closed supergroups~\cite{RandomReducts}, which leads to more cases in the corresponding CSP classification in~\cite{BodPin-Schaefer}.
+We remark that the automorphism group of the random graph has five closed supergroups~\cite{RandomReducts}, which leads to more cases in the corresponding CSP classification in~\cite{BodPin-Schaefer}.

-\subsection{{Higher arities: generating injective polymorphisms}}
+\subsection{Higher arities: generating injective polymorphisms}

-We investigate at least binary functions preserving $E$ and $N$ (and hence, {by Theorem~\ref{conf:thm:inv-pol}, also $\neq$, since this relation is pp-definable from $E$ and $N$ by Lemma~\ref{lem:neq-pp}}); our goal in this section is to show that they generate injections.
+We investigate at least binary functions preserving $E$ and $N$ (and hence, by Theorem~\ref{conf:thm:inv-pol}, also $\neq$, since this relation is pp-definable from $E$ and $N$ by Lemma~\ref{lem:neq-pp}); our goal in this section is to show that they generate injections.
 Every unary function gives rise to a binary function by adding a dummy variable; the following definition rules out such ``improper" higher-arity functions.

 \begin{defn} A finitary operation $f(x_1,\ldots,x_n)$ on a set is \emph{essential} if it depends on more than one of its variables $x_i$. \end{defn}